Samuel

 Samuel is a figure who, in the narratives of the Hebrew Bible, plays a key role in the transition from the biblical judges to the United Kingdom of Israel under Saul, and again in the monarchy's transition from Saul to David.
 He is venerated as a prophet in Judaism, Christianity, and Islam.
-In addition to his role in the Hebrew scriptures, Samuel is mentioned in Jewish rabbinical literature, in the Christian New Testament, and in the second chapter of the Quran (although Islamic texts do not mention him by name).
+In addition to his role in the Bible, Samuel is mentioned in Jewish rabbinical literature, in the Christian New Testament, and in the second chapter of the Quran (although the text does not mention him by name).
 He is also treated in the fifth through seventh books of Antiquities of the Jews, written by the Jewish scholar Josephus in the first century.
 He is first called "the Seer" in 1 Samuel 9:9.

 Biblical account

 Family

 Samuel's mother was Hannah and his father was Elkanah.
 Elkanah lived at Ramathaim in the district of Zuph.
 His genealogy is also found in a pedigree of the Kohathites (1 Chronicles 6:3–15) and in that of Heman the Ezrahite, apparently his grandson (1 Chronicles 6:18–33).

 According to the genealogical tables in Chronicles, Elkanah was a Levite—a fact not mentioned in the books of Samuel.
 The fact that Elkanah, a Levite, was denominated an Ephraimite is analogous to the designation of a Levite belonging to Judah (Judges 17:7, for example).

 According to 1 Samuel 1:1–28, Elkanah had two wives, Peninnah and Hannah.
 Peninnah had children; Hannah did not.
 Nonetheless, Elkanah favored Hannah.
-Jealous, Penninah reproached Hannah for her lack of children, causing Hannah much heartache.
+Jealous, Peninnah reproached Hannah for her lack of children, causing Hannah much heartache.
 Elkanah was a devout man and would periodically take his family on pilgrimage to the holy site of Shiloh.

 On one occasion, Hannah went to the sanctuary and prayed for a child.
 In tears, she vowed that if she were granted a child, she would dedicate him to God as a nazirite.
 Eli, who was sitting at the foot of the doorpost in the sanctuary at Shiloh, saw her apparently mumbling to herself and thought she was drunk, but was soon assured of both her motivation and sobriety.
 Eli was the priest of Shiloh, and one of the last Israelite Judges before the rule of kings in ancient Israel.
 He had assumed the leadership after Samson's death.
 Eli blessed her and she returned home.
 Subsequently, Hannah became pregnant, later giving birth to Samuel, and praised God for his mercy and faithfulness.

 After the child was weaned, she left him in Eli's care, and from time to time she would come to visit her son.